Punit-99/React-Practice/TreeView/learning.md

 - It passes this list to `MenuList`, which goes through each menu item.
 - For "Profile," `MenuItem` shows "Profile" and then calls `MenuList` to display its sub-items, like "Details."
 - The process continues down the chain, showing and hiding items as needed.

----

-This explanation breaks down each part of the menu system in simple terms, showing how they work individually and how they connect to form the whole menu.